iris-technologies/iris-code-conventions/Common/comments.md

 This makes the code easier to understand and you are not going to make bugs by using a wrong variable or function somewhere.
 Bugs like this are really hard to track and fix.

+## When to use comments

+1. Use comments only inside functions when the algorithms are hard to explain via functions and variable names.
+2. There is a high chance that you can explain an algorithm with better variable and function names so just DON'T use comments anywhere in the code.
+Write good and descriptive variable, function and file names instead.

+## When to NOT use comments

+1. Don't use comments above functions
+2. Don't use comments outside of functions
+3. Don't use comments to explain what a variable means.
+Use better variable name.
+3. Don't use comments to explain what a function means.
+Use better function name.
+4. Don't use comments in the code.
+Make the code self-documenting.
+Write better variable, function and file names.

 Daniel Georgiev

 CEO Iris Technologies